 But the interviewer may also be asking about your strengths because the best answer describes not only your strengths but how you’ll use them in the role.
 More importantly, the interviewer wants to make sure you have the right strengths for the job.
 Do you talk about something you’ll use every day or mention a skill that’s unrelated to the job?

 How to answer: Discuss one or two strengths that are relevant to the role and include an example of how you’ve used them on the job.

 3. What is your biggest weakness?

-As challenging as discussing your strengths may be, answering, “What is your biggest weakness?” may feel even more uncomfortable.
-Fortunately, you can use this question to show you’re self-aware.
-Speak transparently about the areas you need to work on and the steps you’re taking to improve.
+As challenging as discussing your strengths may be, answering, “What is your biggest weakness?” may feel even more difficult.
+You have to talk about something you’re bad at?
+Why would the interviewer want to know that?

-“Don’t try to be clever here, and try to position a strength as a weakness,” says Alan Edwards, writer and coach at Undercover Recruiter.
+Second, are you willing to be honest and talk about a true weakness instead of trying to avoid answering?
+“Don’t try to be clever here and try to position a strength as a weakness,” says Alan Edwards, writer and coach at Undercover Recruiter.
 “For example, don’t say you’re too much of a perfectionist or that you tend to work too hard and demand too much of yourself.
 Interviewers can see right through it.”